caspersg/last-motion.nvim/README.md

 ## Usage

-TODO
+This assumes the recommended keymaps.

+Move around with a motion eg `2}`

+view motion history `,,`

+repeat the last motion `n`

+reverse the last motion `N`

+repeat numbered motion from history `]5`

+add a count prefix to a repeat `3n`

+### Ex commands
+vim.notify the motion history `:LastMotionsNotify`

+repeat last motion `:LastMotionsForward`

+reverse last motion `:LastMotionsBackward`

+repeat motion at offset 0-indexed `:LastMotionsForward 4`

+reverse motion at offset 0-indexed `:LastMotionsBackward 4`

 ## Default Configuration

 The default config has definitions for all the builtin motions I could figure out.

-Some of the definitions need to import helper functions that you'll need to import.
+Some of the definitions need to import helper functions.

 ```lua